djangopackages/djangopackages/docs/troubleshooting.rst

     sudo apt-get install libbz2-dev

-If this doesn't work, please let us know (create an issue at http://github.com/cartwheelweb/packaginator/issues)
+If this doesn't work, please let us know (create an issue at http://github.com/opencomparison/opencomparison/issues)

 Other problems
 --------------

 Don't give up!
-Join us at http://convore.com/packaginator and ask your questions there.
-Some quick rules of thumb to optimize the help from the Packaginator community:
+Submit problems to http://github.com/opencomparison/opencomparison/issues.
+And don't forget:

 #.
 Be polite!
 We are all volunteers.
 #.
-Don't paste huge chunks of code into convore blocks.
-Use a code pasting service like http://dpaste.com or http://djaste.de.
+Spend the time to learn Github markup

 .. _faq: faq